cloudfour/stylelint-config-cloudfour/README.md

 #### Performance

-- [`plugin/no-low-performance-animation-properties`](https://github.com/kristerkari/stylelint-high-performance-animation): Prevent the use of low performance animation and transition properties.
+- [`plugin/no-low-performance-animation-properties`](https://github.com/kristerkari/stylelint-high-performance-animation): Prevent the use of low performance animation and transition properties that trigger `layout`.

 ## [Changelog](CHANGELOG.md)